TramTran68/Breadth-First-Finding-Nemo/README.md

 # Breadth-First-Finding-Nemo
-• Implementing the stack and queue using a linked list.
-• Implementing breadth first search in player.cpp
-• Incorporating backtracking
-• Being able to understand and modify a significant existing code base.
+This repository features the implementation of stack and queue data structures using linked lists in 'stack.h' and 'queue.h', as well as the integration of breadth-first search in the 'player.cpp' file.
+Additionally, it showcases my ability to work with and modify substantial existing code bases.